isec-greenwich/magpie/README.md

 # MAGPIE - Monitoring AGainst cyber PhysIcal thrEats

 MAGPIE is a self-configurable intrusion detection system for detecting cyber-physical attacks in smart home and IoT environments.
 MAGPIE employs a non-stationary UCB Reinforcement Learning algorithm and the Isolation Forest machine learning algorithm from the SCIKIT learn library, to automatically discover unknown attacks.
+MAGPIE enables users' to define their own threshold to optimise attack detection for lowering False Positive or False Negative detections, based on the users' detection tolerance and requirements.
+MAGPIE takes in consideration by cyber and physical sources of data, as well as performing presence inference to dynamically select an appropriate presence-optimised attack detection model at runtime.

 # Included in this repository:
 1. Full source-code to MAGPIE
-2. Usage user-guide
+2. Usage user-guide summary
 3. All normal and attack datasets used in smart home experiments for reproducing experiments

 # MAGPIE core Features: